MrMime0x0/GreyAI/README.md

 # GreyAI
-This is a proof of concept of a AI in greyhack, People are free to edit and clone this repo.
+This is a proof of concept of a AI in greyhack, People are free to edit and clone this repo, While it is not AI in a sense due to the game's limitations its still proof of concept.

 ## Features
 - Emotional Simulation